juseljuk/Build-a-Bot-Tutorial-with-WDG/README.md

   ![](./images/click-leads.JPG)

-- Click the `Download file` link in the left-hand side menu to download the CSV-file that we will use to read some new sales leads from and add them to JK Automation system. _**Save the file to your computer and take note of the folder you saved it to**_.
+- Click the `Download file` link in the left-hand side menu to download the CSV file that we will use to read some new sales leads from and add them to JK Automation system. _**Save the file to your computer and take note of the folder you saved it to**_.
 You will need that later on.

-- When you have downloaded the CSV-file, click the `Leads` link to open the JK Automation Sales Leads view in your browser.
+- When you have downloaded the CSV file, click the `Leads` link to open the JK Automation Sales Leads view in your browser.

   ![](./images/sales-leads.JPG)

 - Good.
-We can now read the CSV-file.
+We can now read the CSV file.
 Use toolbox search to find `Read CSV File` command and add it after your last Click on Web Page command.

 - When the command configuration window opens, use the `folder browse icon` to select the file you just downloaded from your file system, leave all the other selections as they are in default.
 There are three outputs for the command: _Data Table_ (holds the data), _Rows_ (number of rows in the data table) and _Columns_ (number of columns in the data table).
 We want to store these to variables.